Friday, August 29, 2014

 So, we take a deep breath, pour a glass of wine and sit on our ocean side patio.

-This is the real reason we live in Mexico.
+This is the main reason we live in Mexico.
 We enjoy the climate, we enjoy our island and our waterfront casa, and we truly do enjoy the Mexican culture – most of the time.

 Paradise!